Skip to content

 $context = $request->getAttribute(RequestContext::ATTRIBUTE_NAME);

-If the middleware is not present, $context is null and the recordFailure() call is silently skipped -- no errors, no side effects.
+If the middleware is not present, $context is null and the calls are silently skipped: no errors, no side effects.
 This makes your handler safe to use with or without Phirewall.

 Complete Example